nathan29584/svg2fbf/FBF.SVG/COMPARISON_TABLE.md

 > **"Anything can play an FBF.SVG video.
 Anything!
 If it supports SVG 1.1, it can reproduce it!"**

-It opens in millions of applications: browsers, graphic editors, office software, video editors, design tools, and mobile apps.
+It opens in millions of applications: browsers, graphic editors, video editors, design tools, and mobile apps.

 **For tool developers:** A company that wants to create a graphic editor for FBF.SVG doesn't need to support the complexity of a CSS rendering engine or a JavaScript runtime — all it needs is to support the plain, bare SVG 1.1 or SVG 2.0 standard.